 What's the best time and best place for your garage sale?

-OK, you've gone through your house from the top to the bottom and even the dog kennel and you now have inventory to sell.
+OK, you've gone through your house from the top to the bottom and even the dog kennel and you now have things to sell.
 What's the best time and best place for your garage sale?

 When during the year should you hold your garage sale?